digitaljhelms/django-paste/README.rst

 ===================================================
-dpaste is a code pastebin application using Django.
+dpaste - code pastebin application
 ===================================================

 Originally inspired by dpaste.com this application adds the ability to: